LLNL/RAJAPerf/docs/sphinx/user_guide/output.rst

 This section describes how the Suite calculates problem sizes and the rationale behind it.

-  * Problem size is always reported per process/MPI rank.
-To get the total problem size across all ranks when running with MPI, multiply the problem size by the number of MPI ranks.
+  * **The concept of problem size is subjective and can be interpreted differently depending on the kernel structure and what one is trying to measure.** For example, problem size could refer to the amount of data needed to be stored in memory to run the problem, or it could refer to the amount of parallel work that is possible, etc.
   * The Suite uses three notions of problem size for each kernel: *default*, *target*, and *actual*.
 Default is the problem size defined for a kernel and the size that is run if no run time options are provided to run a